Jaguar C-X75: Appearance in Spectre

 A Jaguar C-X75 (painted in dark orange) appears in the 2015 James Bond film Spectre as Mr. Hinx's car (licensed ROMA 860K).
 It takes part in a car chase around Rome against James Bond, who drives an Aston Martin DB10.
 Jaguar supplied seven examples to the filmmakers.
 Although the cars are visually faithful to the original C-X75 concept, they are mechanically unrelated.
 According to JLR Special Vehicle Operations chief John Edwards, the cars are "constructed around a spaceframe built to World Rally Championship spec" and powered by a dry sump V8 engine.
-Although this new appearance of the C-X75 led to speculation that production plans for the car were being revived, Edwards was quoted as saying "the film was an opportunity to showcase C-X75, but it doesn’t mean a change in strategy."
+Although this new appearance of the C-X75 led to speculation that production plans for the car were being revived, Edwards was quoted as saying "The film was an opportunity to showcase C-X75, but it doesn't mean a change in strategy."
 The car was built in collaboration with Williams Advanced Engineering.

+Confusion of how many C-X75 exist

+There is confusion of how many C-X75 exist.
+WAE (who worked on the cars) say on their website that six stunt cars were commissioned and seven cars were produced.
+However an official photo taken by Jaguar shows only 6 cars to exist.
+Kaaimans International (who are selling one of the cars), says only 4 stunt cars had been produced.
+Furthermore, this is an agreed upon number by the car's designer, Ian Callum, in a two part article where he states four were built specifically for the film.
+However, in the book Bond Cars: The Definitive History it says there are 7 cars but doesn't distinguish between V8-powered stunt cars and the engineering prototypes.
+Octane also agrees on 7 cars along with a Top Gear magazine article that states "They built seven.
+Two are ‘star cars’, cosmetically perfect specimens with proper glitzy interiors; the other five are grafters, used for skidding about and doing the fun stuff".